-2020 2019
+2021 2020

-Number of groups of closely related counterparties Percentage of Common equity Tier 1 capital
+Number of groups of closely related counterparties

+Percentage of Common equity Tier 1 capital

 20-25% - -

 25-30% - -

 30-35% - -

-35-40%
+35-40% - -

 For the purpose of this disclosure, the Bank measures connected party exposures on a net-exposure basis, as described in the RBNZ's Connected Exposures Policy (BS8).
 Aggregate gross exposures to connected persons must not exceed 125% of the Bank's Tier One capital or net exposures a percentage based on an external rating (S&P A = 40%) of the Bank's Tier One capital ratio.
-As described in "Capital Adequacy Framework (Standardised Approach)" (BS2A), the exposure value for bilateral on-balance sheet netting of loans and deposits is calculated by treating loans as exposures and deposits as cash collateral.
-Information on loss allowance is included in note
+As described in the Reserve Bank of New Zealand Banking Prudential Requirement documents, the exposure value for bilateral on-balance sheet netting of loans and deposits is calculated by treating loans as exposures and deposits as cash collateral.
+Information on loss allowance is included in note 35.